 Our final week of uninterrupted time together is here.
-It’s back to work on Monday and I’m not ready.
+It’s back to work on Monday, and I’m not yet ready for the transition from working woman to working mom.
 If you’d asked me weeks ago if I wanted to go back to work, I would have said “yes.”
 The fatigue, the stress and adjustment to parenthood would have prompted that response.
 But now, I feel a sense of sadness about not being home with him all day.
 I was here for his first smile, his first giggle and all those sweet snuggles – and I can’t imagine not being home for all his other firsts.
 Will I miss the first time he crawls or walks?
 His first word?
 The thought of that kills me.

 I spent weeks thinking I had changed, but deep down I knew I still had a strong desire to stay home with my son.
 And now that the final week is here, I’m feeling that pull even more.
 But staying home isn’t reality and in many ways, it’s not the right choice for someone like me, an extrovert who truly does need adult interaction.